google/copybara/docs/reference.md

 destination | An object representing the destination.
 Can be used to query or modify the destination state feedback_name | The name of the Feedback migration calling this action. origin | An object representing the origin.
-Can be used to query about the ref or modifying the origin state params | Parameters for the function if created with core.dynamic_feedback refs | A list containing string representations of the entities that triggered the event
+Can be used to query about the ref or modifying the origin state params | Parameters for the function if created with core.action refs | A list containing string representations of the entities that triggered the event

 <a id="feedback.context.error" aria-hidden="true"></a>